anacidre/AngularWorkshop/Step 2: Build your first component.md

   styleUrls: ['./coffee-menu.component.scss']
 })
 ```
-Next we need to export the class which will implement the lifecycle hook OnInit (we will go deeper into this on step 7):
+Next we need to export the class in the same file which will implement the lifecycle hook OnInit (we will go deeper into this on step 7):

 ```
 export class CoffeeMenuComponent implements OnInit {